At O.S. Systems we use CHICKEN a lot. For a background, let us first understand what CHICKEN really is (copied from its website):

 To make its use easier for ourselves, we have been working hard to properly integrate it onto OpenEmbedded.
 This has involved a lot of hardworking to properly understand all the details required to get it cross-compile the compiler, interpreter and also a bunch of available eggs (CHICKEN extensions).
 We have reached a very nice milestone some weeks ago with the public availability of our Meta-CHICKEN layer.
 It features CHICKEN 4.7.4 and provides a bunch of ready to use eggs that goes from OpenSSL support to a web framework (awful) completely written in CHICKEN.

 So far, the use of it is now quite easy.
-You just need to enable the
+You just need to enable the layer at your

 conf/bblayers.conf and it should work out of box.